BREAKOUT SESSION 2

 Laura Isbell, Texas A&M University-Commerce

-Abbie Strunc, Stephen F. Austin State University
+Abbie Strunc, Sam Houston State University

 Karen Dunlap, Texas Woman's University